 Are Sports Dangerous?

-Paul Aitken provides an overview of the surprisingly dangerous sports and not so dangerous sports.
+Paul Aitken provides an overview of surprisingly dangerous sports and not so hazardous sports.

 Safer — UFC